Tuesday, January 31, 2017

 This is not a story of love at first sight.
 It all starts in an atmosphere of negativity, frustration, and anger.
 A lack of rapport is evident.
 Mia and Sebastian experience mostly sadness and disappointment with their artistic aspirations and with each other.
 It all ends with a coda "five years later" when Mia is married with a child with someone else.

 But in between magic happens, when Mia and Sebastian discover Los Angeles and get an insight in each other, something that no one else has ever had.
 They love each other and the special talent of each other.
 They unwaveringly trust in each other's talent and urge each other beyond a point of giving up for good.
-That makes their love immortal, although in their private lives they go separate ways.
+That makes their love immortal, although they go separate ways.

 In the account of this magic and this insight Damien Chazelle achieves greatness worthy of the best of the genre.